Samreay/Samreay/content/reviews/hwfwm/index.md

 ---
 title:  "A Review of Shirtaloon's He Who Fights With Monsters, a great LitRPG with an opinionated protagonist."
-short_title:  "A Review of Shirtaloon's He Who Fights With Monsters"
 description: "Portal LitRPG.
-Humerous isekai with a big-mouthed protagonist."
-long_description: "A fun portal-fantasy with plenty of humour and a protagonist that drags his moral soapbox in chains behind him."
+The story has plenty of humour and a protagonist that drags his moral soapbox in chains behind him."
+long_description: ""
 date: 2021-03-02
 categories: [reviews]
 review: C